Francesca McGeary, M.A. (Hons), Dip TESOL

 Alison is also a Co-Founder and Consultant at the Centre.
 She started her career as a disability and behavioural therapist before training as a special education teacher.
 She has worked for Community Living in Ontario, Canada and with youth in secure treatment settings in Alberta.

 Alison gained rich experiences working with indigenous children and communities.
-She later became a Learning Support coordinator and Literacy Specialist in local and international schools in the UAE and she has worked extensively with local Emirati children.
-Together with Francesca, Alison co-founded IngeniousEd and ran school consulting projects, teacher-training initiatives and developed the Literacy Intervention Programme (LIP) for struggling readers and writers.
+She later became a Learning Support coordinator and Literacy Specialist in local and international schools in the UAE and she has worked extensively with local Emirati and expatriate children.
+Together with Francesca, Alison co-founded IngeniousEd and ran school consulting projects, led teacher-training initiatives and developed the Literacy Intervention Programme (LIP) for struggling readers and writers.

 Kelly Gratton, BEd, BA English